 What is the US Masters golf?

-If you're new to the game and are wondering what all the fuss is about, the 82nd annual US Masters is the first of golf's four major international tournaments of the year.
-All the world's best players will be playing - from Rory McIlroy, Dustin Johnson and Hideki Matsuyama, to previous winners including Jordan Spieth, Bubba Watson, Tiger Woods (remember him!?) and current champion Sergio Garcia, who's already well out of the frame.
+If you're new to the game and are wondering what all the fuss is about, the 83nd annual US Masters is the first of golf's four major international tournaments of the year.
+All the world's best players will be playing - from Rory McIlroy, Dustin Johnson and Hideki Matsuyama, to previous winners including Jordan Spieth, Bubba Watson, Tiger Woods (remember him!?).

-Officially, the US Masters 2018 kicked off on Thursday April 5 and ends after four rounds of 18 holes on Sunday April 8.
-The first players teed off at 8.30am ET (5.30am PT, 1.30pm BST, 2.30pm CET) on Thursday.
+Officially, the US Masters 2019 kicks off on April 11 and ends after four rounds of 18 holes on April 14.

 Where is the US Masters held?